 The floppy disk that contains the backed up customer database needs to be transferred to a CF card.
-This procedure converts the customer CS 1000 Release 7.0 software upgrade later in this section.
+This procedure converts the customer database from a 2 MByte floppy disk to CF card, which is restored during the CS 1000

+Release 7.0 software upgrade later in this section.
 Nortel recommends using the extra CF card included with the Software Install Kit.